ArgonDesign/alogic/doc/interop.md

 `param` and `const` declarations are emitted as Verilog `localparam` declarations after undergoing parameter specialization.

-Verbatim entities can otherwise be instantiated in other Alogic entities without restrictions.
+Verbatim entities can be instantiated in other Alogic entities without restrictions.

 #### Alogic entity implemented in Verilog

-One use of verbatim entities is to implement Alogic entities, whose behaviour is easier described using the target language.
+One use of verbatim entities is to implement Alogic entities, whose behaviour is more easily described using the target language.
 A good example is a purely combinatorial arbiter:

 ```